-A specialist mental health service for people who are deaf or have complex communication needs.
+A specialist mental health service for men who are deaf and who have complex communication needs.

 More information about All Saints Hospital

 All Saints Hospital is a culturally sensitive service which has been created to provide support and rehabilitation with care and intervention from both deaf and hearing members of staff.
 The service offers programmes for men aged 18 and above who present with challenges and who require specialist care.
 The hospital also has self-contained flats for men over 18 years old, to help them move along their care pathway to more independent living.

 In response to the Department of Health report; Towards Equity and Access 2005, All Saints Hospital recognises the needs of deaf people and the difficulties in providing a cultural and linguistic service in mainstream Mental Health Services.